A close-up image of Vanillekipferl (vanilla crescent cookies) on a round cooling rack.

 Vegan Vanillekipferl (vanilla crescent cookies) in a bowl.

-You simply mix the ingredients together, first with a spatula and then with your hands.
-Leave the vegan butter out of the fridge to soften beforehand – that way mixing the ingredients will be much easier.
-You can use the biscuit immediately or wrap it in cling film and put it in the fridge for later use.
+Simply mix all the ingredients together, first with a spatula and then with your hands.
+Leave the vegan butter out of the fridge to soften beforehand – that way, mixing the ingredients will be much easier.
+I don’t recommend using a food processor to mix the ingredients because it activates the gluten in the flour and alters the consistency.
+You can use the dough immediately or wrap it in cling film and put it in the fridge for later use.

 It’s a bit fiddly to create the crescent-shaped Kipferl, but I’ve made it easier for you by creating easy-to-follow, step-by-step instructions with photos.
 You’ll find them in the recipe card below.
 The trick is to warm the biscuit paste well in your hands before trying to model it into a crescent shape.